 Included in the tweet was what should have been a link to the ESPN website’s story about Smith.
 However, the link went to a porn site.
 The result was highly embarrassing for Hamilton, and for the network, which reprimanded the reporter and reportedly put serious restrictions on how and when he was able to use his Twitter account for a few months.

 It’s not just journalists who get it wrong on Twitter as well.
-Recently, beer giants Budweiser made a serious mis-step in its online marketing campaign, which centred around a hashtag #UpForWhatever – which was clearly meant to play on the idea of fun and spontaneity among its customer base.
+Recently, beer giants Budweiser made a serious misstep in its online marketing campaign, which centered around the hashtag #UpForWhatever – which was clearly meant to play on the idea of fun and spontaneity among its customers base.

 The internet lit up with criticism of the brand, for making light of date rape, with a number of people and concerned groups calling for a boycott of the brand.
 It took weeks for the incident to die down – and left a lot of the marketing staff at Budweiser very red-faced.